I'm a computer programmer and game developer who is also deeply curious about the arts, philosophy, health, and

 Dealing with rude behavior and receiving disrespect from other people can be a common occurrence for all of us.
-It's even worst if we don't feel emotionally safe in an intimate relationship.
-Sometimes we let that get to our head and we start second guessing ourselves, our social abilities and sometimes even our self-worth.
+It's even worse if we don't feel emotionally safe in an intimate relationship.
+Sometimes we let that get to our head, and we start second-guessing ourselves, our social abilities and sometimes even our self-worth.
 That’s why it’s important to acknowledge the different reasons people are that way and not allow their behavior to affect and harm our self-esteem.